5T33Z0/OC-Little-Translated/00_ACPI/SSDT_Basics/03_SSDT_Guidelines.md

 - An IDE to open, edit and export ASL files, like [**maciASL**](https://github.com/acidanthera/MaciASL) or [**Xiasl**](https://github.com/ic005k/Xiasl)
 - [**IORegistryExplorer**](https://github.com/khronokernel/IORegistryClone) for examining the [IO Registry](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/TheRegistry/TheRegistry.html)

-## Structure and components of a SSDT
+## Structure and building blocks of a SSDT
 The examples used in this section are code snippets that showcase the structure and principle of an SSDT.

 ### 1. The `DefinitionBlock`